sigmaSd/IRust/crates/irust/README.md

 You can disable all colors by setting `NO_COLOR` env variable.

-To enable completion with tab via rust-analyzer, set `enable_racer` to true in the config.
+To enable completion with tab via rust-analyzer, set `enable_rust_analyzer` to true in the config.

 ## Keybindings